jesper-olsen/ff-py/README.md

 Forward-Forward
 ===============

-The Forward-Forward algorithm [1,2] evaluated on the MNIST handwritten digit recognition task; Python+Numpy implementation following [3].
+The Forward-Forward algorithm [1,2] evaluated on the MNIST handwritten digit recognition task; Python implementation following [3].
+Two versions are implemented: one with [numpy](https://numpy.org/) and one with [jax](https://github.com/google/jax).

+Network: 5-layers; input layer with 784 (28x28) states, 3 hidden layers with 1000 states each and an output layer with 10 states corresponding to the 10 digits.

-Error rate (energy / softmax) - train on 50k samples, validate on 10k, test on 10k:
+Data partitioning: Train on 50k samples, validate on 10k, test on 10k.

+Error rate (energy / softmax):
 * Hinton's matlab code [2]: 1.44% / 1.47%
-* This repo: 1.33% / 1.38%
+* This repo (numpy): 1.33% / 1.38%

-Network: 5-layers; input layer with 784 (28x28) states, 3 hidden layers with 1000 states each and an output layer with 10 states corresponding to the 10 digits.
+* This repo (jax) :1.30% / 1.45%

 See the [Deep Boltzmann Machines](https://github.com/jesper-olsen/rbm-py) repo for another result on the same task.